There are hundreds, if not thousands, of online AP courses. So how are you supposed to find the best one for you?

 #1: It's Accredited

 There’s no reason why you can’t self-study for an exam with non-accredited online resources—but if you are going to take an entire AP course online, it makes the most sense to take one that is accredited by the College Board.
-This means that they have looked over the syllabus and course requirements and approved it, and that it can be listed as an AP course if your high school will list the online course on your transcript.
+This means that they have looked over the syllabus and course requirements and approved it, and that it can be listed as an AP course if your high school agrees to list the online course on your transcript.

 #2: The Material Is Presented Well